CartoDB/academy/_app/_intermediate-design/01-which-kind-of-map-should-i-make.md

 ![earthquake_map](/img/course6/lesson1/earthquakes_2.png)

 You can't since there are no differences in marker size or color to indicate magnitude.
 In general, the Simple wizard option works well for visualizations that show location only.
-But if you also want to show other attributes from the data table, other wizards are a better choice.
+But if you also want to show other attributes from the dataset, other wizards are a better choice.

 If you find that your location points are too close together to be readable, consider using a cluster or density map instead.
 Within the Simple wizard, you also have the ability to do color and alpha composite operations, but those will be covered in a later lesson on color.